houghb/savvy/README.md

 -------------------
 Instructions
 -------------------
-__coming soon__ - This segment will be used to guide the user on how to setup the software and impelment basic setup tasks.
+__coming soon__ - This segment will be used to guide the user on how to setup the software and implement basic setup tasks.
 This will also host any reference links which a user might find useful.